-We use preferably the surveys conducted by Bloomberg, as they have more respondents (around 60) and are available during the whole period, while Reuters asked direct questions on APP less frequently and on a smaller sample.
-When the two surveys overlap, we find both are remarkably similar in terms of APP expectations.
-On a few occasions when the Bloomberg survey is unclear or incomplete, this allows us to complement the answers with the Reuters one.
-For instance, in March 2016, Bloomberg reports a majority of market participants believes the ECB will "expand QE purchases above Eur 60 billion a month", while in the Reuters survey market participants were asked to give directly their expectations of monthly amount.
+We preferably use the surveys conducted by Bloomberg, as they gather more respondents (around 60) and are available during the whole period, while Reuters asked direct questions on APP less frequently and on a smaller sample.
+When the two surveys overlap, we find both are remarkably similar regarding APP expectations.
+On a few occasions, when the Bloomberg survey is unclear or incomplete, this allows us to complement the answers with the Reuters one.
+For instance, in March 2016, Bloomberg reported a majority of market participants believed the ECB would "expand QE purchases above Eur 60 billion a month", while in the Reuters survey, market participants were asked to give directly their expectations of monthly amount.
 The median was 70 billion Eur a month, which is what we use.